 That’s the kind of mutual back-scratching you won’t find in any lobbying report.

-Read NLPC’s shareholder resolutions for McDonald’s Corporation’s 2022 annual meeting here.
+Read NLPC’s shareholder resolution for McDonald’s Corporation’s 2022 annual meeting here.

 Listen to the audio of Chesser’s delivered remarks in support of the resolution here.